Gaya district: Demographics

 At the time of the 2011 Census of India, 51.36% of the population in the district spoke Hindi, 41.37% Magahi and 7.04% Urdu as their first language.
+The local language is Magahi.

 Education

 Schools in Gaya are either government run schools or private schools.
 Schools mainly use Hindi or English as the medium of instruction.
 The schools are affiliated with the Bihar School Examination Board, the Central Board of Secondary Education (CBSE) or the National Institute of Open Schooling (NIOS).
 Under the 10+2+3/4 plan, after completing their secondary education, students typically enroll in a school with a higher secondary facility affiliated with the BSEB, the NIOS or the CBSE.
 Students usually choose from one of three streams — liberal arts, commerce, or science, though vocational streams are also available.
 Upon completing the required coursework, students may enroll in general or professional degree programmed.

+Notable institutions of higher education include: